awesto/django-shop/docs/reference/inventroy.rst

 An other possibility when using the Inventory relation, is to limit an offer for a determined period of time.
 This is when the merchant sets the field named ``latest`` to a time stamp in the near future.
-If this time stamp is in between the the period configured using the settings directive ``SHOP_LIMITED_OFFER_PERIOD``, then the customer is notified that this offer is limited in time.
+If this time stamp is in between the period configured using the settings directive ``SHOP_LIMITED_OFFER_PERIOD``, then the customer is notified that this offer is limited in time.

 Reserving Products in Cart